 The following list indicates the various clubs and activities that are planned to be included in the co-curricular program.
 Student interest and participation, as well as availability and interest of faculty members, will be considered in the offering of these activities.
 Students who desire to initiate an activity not listed are encouraged to contact the administration.

-Student CouncilClass OfficersDramaMusicalKey ClubS.A.D.D.
+Student Council Class Officers

+Drama Musical

+Key Club S.A.D.D.

-Yearbook Tri-M Music Honor Society Future Business Leaders of America (FBLA) National Honor Society
+Yearbook Tri-M Music Honor Society

+Future Business Leaders of America (FBLA) National Honor Society

-Ski Club Weight Room Environmental Club FIRST Robotics
+Weight Room Environmental Club

-Campbell Cares- not funded Campbell Athletic Leaders (C.A.L.)
+FIRST Robotics Campbell Athletic Leaders (C.A.L.)